Equality & Civil Rights

 Washington D.C.— Today, Congressman Joe Neguse issued the following statement in celebration of Pride Month:

 Washington D.C.—In response to the recent murders of Ahmaud Arbery, Breonna Taylor and George Floyd, Congressman Joe Neguse joined House Judiciary Committee Democrats in a letter to the Department of Justice (DOJ) demanding prompt action, including the opening of pattern and practice investigations of police misconduct.
+The letter calls for the DOJ to investigate the prosecutors involved in the case of Ahmaud Arbery, an unarmed African American man who was shot in cold blood while running in his neighborhood.

 H.R.473 was inspired by a constituent in Loveland, Colorado who hopes to install the “Every Word We Utter” statue

 Washington, D.C.— Congressman Joe Neguse has secured a committee markup for his bill to install the first national outdoor monument honoring the women’s suffrage movement in Washington D.C..
 Neguse first introduced H.R.
-473 in January with the aim of installing Loveland artist Jane DeDecker’s Every Word We Utter statue depicting Susan B.
+473 in January with the aim of installing Loveland artist Jane DeDecker’s Every Word We Utter statue depicting Susan B. Anthony, Elizabeth Cady Stanton, Sojourner Truth, Alice Paul, and Ida B. Wells and secured a hearing for the legislation in May.